swetha679/JKFLIPFLOP-USING-IF-ELSE/README.md

 ![image](https://github.com/naavaneetha/JKFLIPFLOP-USING-IF-ELSE/assets/154305477/c4360742-e8a8-4937-b089-c46c0433f9a3)

-Here, Qtt & Qt+1t+1 are present state & next state respectively.
-So, JK flip-flop can be used for one of these four functions such as Hold, Reset, Set & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
-The following table shows the characteristic table of JK flip-flop.
+Here, Qtt & Qt+1t+1 are the present state & next state respectively.
+So, the JK flip-flop can be used for one of these four functions such as Hold, Reset, Set, or complement of present state based on the input conditions, when the positive transition of the clock signal is applied.
+The following table shows the characteristics of the JK flip-flop.
 Present Inputs Present State Next State

 ![image](https://github.com/naavaneetha/JKFLIPFLOP-USING-IF-ELSE/assets/154305477/6c275261-a6d5-4c37-a3a7-1e88ca11c4cd)

-By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
-Three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+By using three variable K-Map, we can get the simplified expression for the next state, Qt+1t+1.
+Three variable K-Maps for the next state, Qt+1t+1 are shown in the following figure.

 ![image](https://github.com/naavaneetha/JKFLIPFLOP-USING-IF-ELSE/assets/154305477/5174f41b-0ce0-4329-a372-6d1943ea6673)